 A message arrived in the vacuum tube.
 Doogle carried the brass pod over to Blacklock who unlatched and opened it.
 He unfolded the paper he found inside and read it aloud: “Mother of all thunderstorms comes fast.
 Much lightning.”

-Blacklock messaged Sergeant Phon in response: “Furl the sails and take cover, things are about to turn dicey.”
+Blacklock penned a message to Sergeant Phan in response: “Furl the sails and take cover, things are about to turn dicey.”
 Doogle placed the message in the pod and returned it topside.

-We encountered a vigorous downburst of high velocity wind, and the shear was so strong, it ripped our craft into two pieces, separating the dirigible from the gondola, which was lucky in a way, because it saved us from being blown to pieces when the hydrogen gas in our own rigid balloon exploded.
+We encountered a vigorous down burst of high velocity wind, and the shear was so strong, it ripped our craft into two pieces.
+It separated the dirigible from the gondola, lucky in a way, because it saved us from being blown to pieces when the hydrogen gas in our own rigid balloon exploded.

 Moonblade, Delone, and Molly and I were the only survivors, and we were pelted by a cold rain as we crawled from the wreckage.